 These Mexican cookies are usually served at many Dia de los Muertos celebrations.

-If you are celebrating Day of the Dead at school, this is a really interactive snack idea for a classroom.
+If you celebrate Day of the Dead at school, this is a really interactive snack idea for a classroom.
 It only requires a few ingredients for kids to assemble themselves.

 Plus, it’s super cute!
 You could even have different colors of frosting or sprinkles to change it up.